gbasler/drscala/README.md

 # DrScala

 You need to review code on Github?
-You keep making the same comments over and over?
+Tired of giving the same comments again and again?

 DrScala takes care of your reviews and checks basic flaws of style and correctness.
 It's main purpose is educational, it is not a code checker nor a bug finder.